Turn "What If?" into a Reliable Plan for the Future

 Usually, one or the other is all that is needed.
 But in some cases, both kinds may be needed to help the same person.

-If someone with a self-funded trust will also get money from his or her family, both kinds of trusts need to be set up.
+If someone with a self-funded trust will also get money from their family, both kinds of trusts need to be set up.
 Family money should not be added to a self-funded trust.
 The reverse is also true.

 Please get in touch with our trust team to find out which trust is best for you.